Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Behaviour of equation of state of dark fluid from observation

 \section{Behaviour of equation of state of dark fluid from observation}

-Observed temporal behaviour of equation of state $\omega(t)$ of dark content of universe extracted from SNe IA data is used to establish connection between observation and DM-DE interacting scenario modelled as above.
-In this section we briefly outline how we obtain the time dependence of equation of state using results of analysis of data from measurement of Luminosity distance and redshifts of type Ia Supernova events (SNe IA).
-In \cite{wang:jcap} Wang {\it et. al.} explored in detail cosmological consequences of SNe Ia data with an improved flux-averaging technique.
-In this technique a red-shift cut-off ($z_{\rm cut}$) is used to separate out SN samples with $z < z_{\rm cut}$ and $z \geq z_{\rm cut}$.
-For samples with $z < z_{\rm cut}$ the $\chi^2$ has been computed and for samples with $z \geq z_{\rm cut}$ flux averaged values of $\mu$ and covariant matrix are used to compute $\chi^2$.
-The significance of flux-averaging technique and impact of choosing different $z_{\rm cut}$ has been discussed in detail in \cite{wang:jcap}.
-However, for our work we take as input, the $z-$dependence of the function $E(z) = H(z)/H_0$, obtained from the marginalisation of $\chi^2$ shown in left panel of Fig.\ 5 of Ref.\ \cite{wang:jcap}.
+We extract the temporal behaviour of equation of state $\omega(t)$ of the total dark fluid of the universe from the analysis of SNe Ia observational data.
+We later used the observed dependence of $\omega(t)$ to find observational constraints on some parameters relevant in the context of the above mentioned model of DM-DE interaction.
+Here we briefly outline how we analysed SNe IA data to extract time dependence of equation of state from observational data.
+The general methodology of analysis of SNe Ia data has been discussed in detail in \cite{wang:jcap,acab}.
+In the context of the present work we have used time dependence of scale factor $a(t)$ as an observational input which may be directly determined from measurement of Luminosity distance and redshifts of type Ia Supernova events within its accessible time domain \textit{viz.} $0.4 < t/t_0 <1$ ($t_0$ being the age of the universe).
+We discuss below the methodology adopted\cite{wang:jcap} to find the temporal behaviour of the scale factor $a(t)$ from the observational data.
+A red-shift cut-off ($z_{\rm cut}$) is used there to separate out SN samples with $z < z_{\rm cut}$ and $z \geq z_{\rm cut}$.
+For samples with $z < z_{\rm cut}$ the $\chi^2$ has been computed and for samples with $z \geq z_{\rm cut}$ flux averaged values of $\mu$ and covariant matrix are used to compute $\chi^2$ \cite{wang:jcap,acab}.
+For our work we take as input, the $z-$dependence of the function $E(z) = H(z)/H_0$, obtained from the marginalisation of $\chi^2$ shown in left panel of Fig.\ 5 of Ref.\ \cite{wang:jcap}.
 We take $E(z)$ vs $z$ curve obtained in \cite{wang:jcap} for two benchmark cases: $z_{\rm cut}=0$ and $z_{\rm cut}=0.6$.
+We may use the relations $H=\dot{a}/a$ and $a_0/a = 1+z$ to write